We have been known to say that commercial general liability insurance covers two primary things: property damage and bodily injury.

 Libel Vs. Slander

-The differences in libel and slander lie in the medium where the defamation occurred.
-Libel is always in the form of written statements or communication.
-In comparison, slander is when the defamation occurs through verbal communication.
+The differences in libel and slander lie in the medium where the defamation occurs.
+Libel is committing defamation in written statements or communication.
+In comparison, slander is verbal communication.

 Social Media Is Increasing Libel Risk